 5. What does ‘self-certification’ mean?

 ‘Self-certification’ was what the self-employed, small business owners and contractors used to do to prove their incomes.
-Kang notes that the practice of self-certification was banned in 2008 by the regulator at the time, the Financial Services Authority.
+The practice of self-certification was banned in 2008 by the regulator at the time, the Financial Services Authority.

 6. How is my application going to be looked at?

 This is an important question for contractors, because many don’t quite know how to describe their employment status.
-Kang says that it is actually quite straightforward for contractors who are receiving the right advice, as most lenders now recognise a ‘third way’ for professional contractors.
+It is actually quite straightforward for contractors who are receiving the right advice, as most lenders now recognise a ‘third way’ for professional contractors.